 - Plank: Hold for 15 seconds

-If you’re in doubt about how to do any of the above exercises, we suggest you do your research first, either online or at your local gym.
-And don’t forget to cool down when you’re done!
+If you’re in doubt about how to do any of the above exercises, do your research first, either online or at your local gym.
+And don’t forget to cool down when you’re done.

-This 20-minute cardio mashup can lead to great results, because it helps you target different muscle groups.
+This 20-minute cardio mashup can lead to great results because it helps you target different muscle groups.
 What’s more, there’s no chance you’ll get bored – thanks to the variety of activities you’ll be doing.
-Aim to do approximately 4 minutes of each exercise below.
+Aim to do approximately four minutes of each exercise below.
 Are you ready?
-Let’s go!
+Let’s go.

-- Shuffle step and march: Quickly shuffle to the right 3 times.
-March in place for 4 counts, reaching the opposite arm up with each step.
+- Shuffle step and march: Quickly shuffle to the right three times.
+March in place for four counts, reaching the opposite arm up with each step.
 Shuffle back the other way and repeat your marching on the other side.

-- Squat jumps: Bend at the knee level to squat.
-From this position, jump in the air and extend the hips until the body is straight.
+- Squat jumps: Bend the knees to a squat.
+From this position, jump in the air and extend the hips and knees until the body is straight.
 Land softly on the balls of the feet, rolling backward to absorb the shock in the heels.
-And repeat!
+And repeat.

 Let’s look at a toning exercise program.
 What’s it all about?

 Toning basically means that you’re developing firmer, more defined, stronger muscles.
 A variety of exercises can help you achieve the body that you’re aiming for, within reasonable expectations, of course.
 If you’re looking to tone your buttocks, abs, legs and arms, you should do the following workout:

 - Press up: You can do three-quarters or full press ups, depending on what you’re comfortable with.
 Do two sets of 12 to 15 reps.
 Remember to keep your back straight as you push up (breathe out as you do so,) and don’t lock out your elbows.